Skip to main content

 Step 4: Create a minimum evidence pack for every batch.
 Keep the partner record, tax-form status, approval record, disbursement status, and accounting-sync export under the batch ID.
 If your accounting tool generates a reconciliation report for that session, attach it.
 This evidence pack lets you prove payout decisions, isolate failures, and hold only affected partners instead of questioning the full batch.

-If you want a deeper dive, read Mass Payouts for Affiliate Networks: How to Pay Publishers Partners and Creators at Scale.
+For a deeper look at mass payouts across publishers, partners, and creators, see Mass Payouts for Affiliate Networks: How to Pay Publishers Partners and Creators at Scale.

 Pick your model based on control reliability first, then payout speed.
 If partner data quality or tax form completion is inconsistent, keep approvals human-reviewed before you shorten payment cycles.